aiforged/docs/docs/services/extract-and-verify/index.md

 | Document Intelligence – Prebuilt Models | Instant extraction using Microsoft’s pretrained models (invoices, IDs, etc.) | microsoft-forms-invoices.md        |
 | LLM Extractor                           | GenAI-based extraction using configurable prompts and response formats       | llm-extractor.md                   |

-{% hint style="info" %}
+!!! info
     _Other legacy and specialized services are also available; please consult the AIForged team if you need assistance with earlier service types or specialized use cases._
-{% endhint %}

 ***